 FEM: Strength & fatigue analysis

-With more than 10 years of experience in this area we can contribute to your designing process, deliver state-of-the-art proofs of strength for your machines and assist in damage root cause analysis.
+With our vast experience in this area we can contribute to your designing process, deliver state-of-the-art proofs of strength for your machines and assist in damage root cause analysis.
 We use modern CAD and FEM systems which are able to process almost every kind of input model data.
 For stress assessment of both bulk material and weldings we use the FKM guideline.
 Other codes for special applications (VDI 2230, DIN EN 13445…) are available.

 Roboter manipulator: CAD model and equivalent stress in nominal operation mode.
 Standard static and fatigue assessment with FKM guideline for steel or aluminium parts.